 Sure, the IQAir is probably the most egregious example of an insanely expensive purifier out there.
 So what happens if we include a fuller range of purifiers?

 I analyzed four different sources of open-data tests of air purifiers and found similar results.
-For example, price is actually slightly negatively correlated with effectiveness in tests from the Shanghai Consumer Protection Bureau:
+For example, the DIY Cannon achieved the same effectiveness as the Blue Air and the Philips purifiers:

 Thus, it’s not just an IQAir phenomenon.
 High price tags for purifiers seem to mostly benefit the companies, not the buyers.